TrackVia-Sauces/DocxMerge/README.md

 Merges records from the same table into one .docx file using a .docx template.

 This sauce assumes you have the following setup
 * A table with a document field that holds the templates for your doc merges.
 We'll call this the template table.
 This is where the sauce will find the templates.
 If you want to change a template you just need to re-upload a new template file.
-If you want to use multiple templates, simply create multiple records in this table
+If you want to use multiple templates, simply create multiple records in this table.
 * A table with a document field that holds the merged .docx file.
 We'll call this the merged doc table.
 After a successful merge a new record will be created in this table and the merged file will be uploaded to it in a document field.
 This table should also contain a relationship to the template table, so you know where the merged doc came from, and a short answer field for some simple notes about the merge.
-* Any table that you want to merge records from should have a relationship to the template table so you can select which template you want to use.
+* Any table that you want to merge records from should have a relationship to the template table, so you can select which template you want to use.
-* For each table that has records that need to be merged setup a filetered view that only shows records who have a parent template set.
+* For each table that has records that need to be merged, create a filetered view that only shows records who have a parent template set.
 This will be the view the sacue will look in to find the records it needs to merge.

 ## Configuration
 The following section of the [index.js](https://github.com/TrackVia-Sauces/DocxMerge/blob/master/index.js) file needs to changed to reflect your account: